| TEHACHAPI

 An excellent 300-page book detailing

-"TEHACHAPI (Southern Pacific - Santa Fe)", copyright 1983 by
+this railroad construction is "TEHACHAPI (Southern Pacific - Santa Fe)", copyright 1983 by

 John R. Signor.